PaddlePaddle/book/03.image_classification/README.en.md

 ## Application

 After training is done, users can use the trained model to classify images.
 The following code shows how to infer through `paddle.infer` interface.
+You can remove the comments to change the model name.

 ```python
 from PIL import Image